 Please check out our other blogs and videos and until next time, take care.

 Build a first rate risk and control taxonomy

-Click below to join our live webinar and learn how you can organise hierarchies in a central library and how to deal with new risks raised by the system:
+Click below to watch our webinar recording and learn how you can organise hierarchies in a central library and how to deal with new risks raised by the system:

 Other videos in this series:

 - Part 1 - Solving the Problem by Integrating the Building Blocks of Risk Management